Wasserstein convergence rates of increasingly concentrating probability measures: Wasserstein estimates

 In particular, this means that $n^{(d-k)/2}Z_n$ is bounded from below by a positive constant that does not depend on $n$. \end{rem} Now we formulate an estimate of the $p$-Wasserstein distance $W^p(\nu_n, \mu)$ with $\nu_n$ being defined as in \eqref{al: nu_n}.
 For the proof of this result we refer to Section~\ref{Sec: Convergence of intermediate step}. \begin{lem} Let the assumptions of Theorem~\ref{Thm: Manifolds more general version} be satisfied and let $\nu_n$ be given as in \eqref{al: nu_n}.
 Then there exists a constant $K \in (0,\infty)$ such that

 \end{lem}

 The former result relies on a generic estimate of the $p$-Wasserstein distance which does not explicitly use a coupling construction.
 It exploits that $\nu_n$ is an approximation of $\mu$.
 Now we deliver the coupling construction for estimating $W^p(\mu_n,\nu_n)$ which eventually gives the desired result. \begin{proof}[Proof of Theorem \ref{Thm: Manifolds more general version}] We apply the strategy of proof outlined in Remark~\ref{rem: strategy_of_proof}.
 Note that from Lemma~\ref{L: Wassersteinconvergence of intermediate measure} we obtain an estimate of $W^p(\nu_n,\mu)$.
 Therefore, it is enough to prove a suitable bound of $W^{p}(\mu_n,\nu_n)$.
 To this end, we construct a coupling in three steps and estimate the resulting integrals.
 Fix $i \in \{1, \ldots, m\}$ and $n \in \mathbb{N}$.

-\textbf{1.
+\emph{1.
 Tubular neighbourhood part:} We start with constructing the part of the coupling of $\mu_n$ and $\nu_n$ that relates to the tubular neighbourhood $N_i(\varepsilon)$ of $M_i$.
 To this end, we use the measure $Q_i$ on $B^{d-k_i}_\varepsilon(0) \times M_i$ that is defined in \eqref{Eq: Density of Q}.
 Let $X_i$ and $Y_i$ be two random variables on $B_\varepsilon^{d-k_i}(0)$ respectively $M_i$ with joint distribution

 Obviously $\frac{1}{\lambda_d(N_i(\varepsilon))}Q_i$ is by \eqref{Eq: Normalizing constant of Q} a probability measure.
-Now we interpret $Z^{-1}_n \exp(-n\ell) \pi_0$ as a function on $N_i(\varepsilon) \times M_i$ mapping to $(0,\infty)$ via $(x,y) \mapsto Z^{-1}_n \exp\big(-n\ell(x)\big) \pi_0(x)$ and set
+Now we interpret $Z^{-1}_n \exp(-n\ell) \pi_0$ as a function on $N_i(\varepsilon) \times M_i$ mapping to $(0,\infty)$ via $(z,y) \mapsto Z^{-1}_n \exp\big(-n\ell(z)\big) \pi_0(z)$ and set